 The Pay As You Earn Student Loan Repayment Plan

-I explain Pay As You Earn in detail further down on this page, but to really understand what this program offers, how it works, and what the best ways are to take advantage of it, please visit this our page about the PAYE plan here.
+We explain Pay As You Earn in detail further down on this page, but to understand what this program can offer you, how it works, and what are the best ways to take advantage of it, please visit this our page about the PAYE plan here.

-To summarize, PAYE is an income-based repayment plan that offers total debt forgiveness after you’ve made 20 years’ worth of monthly payments on your federal student loan debt.
+To summarize, PAYE is an income-based repayment plan that offers total debt forgiveness after you’ve made 240 months worth of payments on your federal student loan debt.

-No matter how much money you’ve borrowed or how much you still owe, you will stop having to make monthly payments after you’ve made 240 of them.
+No matter how much money you’ve borrowed or how much you still owe, you’ll stop having to make monthly payments after making 240 monthly payments.

 This is significant, particularly due to the fact that many of today’s college students take out large sums of money to pay for their education but don’t end up landing a job that pays enough to cover their student loan debts right away.